 The one-time opportunities listed below are primarily sponsored by community agencies.
-Some opportunities are co-sponsored by the Volunteer and Community Service Center such as Saturdays of Service (S.O.S.), Martin Luther King, Jr. Day of Service, and our Social Justice Series.
-Additional information on the Social Justice Series can be found after the listing below.
+Some opportunities are co-sponsored by the Volunteer and Community Service Center such as Saturdays of Service (S.O.S.) and Martin Luther King, Jr. Day of Service.

 Social Justice Series

 What is Social Justice?

 Defining the term social justice is harder than you may think.
 There really is not one set definition that encompasses everything that falls into the social justice category.
 It is often thought of as term that is used when defending human rights or wanting to change laws.
 It can sometimes be used as an educational tool to help others become aware of issues around them.
 Most of all social justice is a word that umbrellas and shelters many issues concerning people.
 It is not only a term, but an idea, belief, or view of life.
 Social justice issues can range from educational reform to environmental sustainability therefore reaching out to people from various backgrounds and experiencing.
 As a whole, social justice is something that concerns and should concern everyone.

 Social Justice is extremely important, especially in our rapidly changing world.
 As we make our way through 2013 there are still many families who do not have homes, women who are being denied basic human rights, children who are not receiving the education they deserve and so many people unaware of the issues that occur right in their own neighborhood.
 Social Justice is the stepping stool to creating awareness, education, and doing something about these issues.
 Social justice brings to light these issues and creates an environment of opportunity for everyone to get involved and help make a change.